mnm0076/MEGHANANDGRACE-SQA2026-AUBURN/README.md

 │   └── forensick_log.json                ← Audit event log with timestamps
 └── README.md

-Meghan's Portion
+Meghan's portion:
-I was responsible for Tasks 0 (Create Project Repo) and 1 (Extract and Structure Requirements) and contributed to Task 2 (Generate Test Cases).
+I contributed to this project via Tasks 1was responsible for Tasks 0 (Create Project Repo) and 2 - 1 (Extract and Structure Requirements & ) and contributed to Task 2 (Generate Test Cases).

-Parsed the CFR 117.130 markdown file to generate requirements.json Developed and used generate_requirements.py to extract atomic requirements Structured requirement relationships in expected_requirements.json Ensured correct mapping between parent and child requirements Contributed to test case structure and validation Reviewed generated test cases to ensure alignment with requirement intent
+Parsed the CFR 117.130 markdown file to generate requirements.json Developed and used generate_requirements.py to extract atomic requirements Structured requirement relationships in expected_requirements.json Ensured correct mapping between parent and child requirements Assisted in generating test cases from selected requirements Helped ensure test cases aligned with requirement intent and structure Contributed to test case structure and validation Reviewed generated test cases to ensure alignment with requirement intent

-Grace's Portion
+Grace's portion:
 I was responsible for Tasks 2 (Generate Test Cases), 3 (Verification and Validation), 4 (Forensick Integration), and setting up the GitHub Actions CI pipeline.